mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Gathering information from your healthcare team
 * Caring for your catheter
 * Making sure you take your medications and keeping a written record of when you take them
-* Taking your temperature every 4 hours while you are awake and away from the clinic, and keeping a written record of your temperature
+* Taking your temperature every 4 hours while you are awake, and away from the clinic.
+Keeping a written record of your temperature
 * Keeping a written record of how much fluid you drink every day
 * Noticing any changes in your condition
 * Telling your healthcare team about any new symptoms you may have or changes in your condition